gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 The newsletter is only as good as the sources behind it.

+**Do not ignore deliverability.**

+Spam filters can block you before you ever reach the inbox, and AI-powered email summaries are adding another layer between your message and the reader's attention.
+Neither obstacle matters much if your subscribers genuinely want to hear from you.
+People who look forward to your newsletter move it out of the promotions tab and add you to their contacts.
+But if the content is weak, these filters will work against you.
+Stay useful, and deliverability takes care of itself.

 **Do not remove your own opinion completely.**

 Curation is useful, but your audience also wants to know what you think.
 Why does this matter?
 What should they notice?
 What is the practical takeaway?